My child needs help now. What can I do?

 If your child is…

-- Thinking about or trying to end their life
+- Thinking about and has a plan of trying to end their life

 - Seeing, hearing or feeling things that aren’t real and/or has beliefs that can’t possibly be true